Please use our A-Z INDEX to navigate this site

 This is a proposal that is designed to reduce the cost of our administration, where applying for grants from different groups is sapping our efforts.
 This is because most application processes are complicated and time consuming, with significant delays between calls and funding - and of course - no guarantee of success.
 We might skip over much of the red-tape by asking countries directly for contributions for membership to an Ocean Alliance.
 We call this our blue tape method.

 We share one ocean and one planet.
-We may care to think otherwise, but in the greatest technical challenge we have yet faced as brothers and sisters of planet earth there are no borders.
+There is no Planet B and there is no Ocean B. We may care to think otherwise, but in the greatest technical challenge we have yet faced as brothers and sisters of planet earth there are no borders.
 What neighbor countries trash today is your pollution problem tomorrow, and what you fail to clean up today as responsible parents is our children's legacy for generations to come.

 With plastic being a toxin carrier and bio-amplifier in the food chain, we can expect that people ingesting fish exposed to marine plastic will be that much more likely to suffer cancer related problems in life, with follow on costs to the health services of contributor nations.